 After seven-plus years as an industry analyst at Gartner, I decided it was time to get off the sidelines and get back to building things again.
 When an opportunity to join Cribl became available, I leaped at the chance.

 Cribl focuses on the challenges of observability in modern IT environments.
 (You can read more on observability here.)
 I’ve followed the company since shortly after its launch and there are three reasons I’m excited about the opportunity.

 While I knew the founders from their time at Splunk, I didn’t know the rest of the team.
-I spent months lurking in the Cribl community Slack getting a feel for what the team valued.
+I spent months lurking in the Cribl community Slack getting a feel for what the team values.
 The team is obsessed with their customers.
 Support is responsive and friendly, and the product is easier to try and deploy than anything else I’ve seen in the observability space.
 (With nearly 1200 people in community Slack, you should come hang out.
-We’re smart, funny, modest and remarkably good looking.)
+We’re smart, funny, modest, and remarkably good-looking.)

 If this sounds like the kind of place you’d like to work at too, I have good news — we’re hiring!